Why Trust Me

 This feature is not just extremely convenient, but crucial when it comes to making regular backups.
 In this case, the whole process of transferring data to your computer or cloud-based storage goes automatically without annoying reminders.

-The best iPhone manager software must be compatible with any iPhone, including the latest iPhone Xs and iPhone Xr.
-It should also meet the needs of other Apple devices such as iPod and iPad.
+The best iPhone manager software must be compatible with any iPhone, including the latest iPhone 11.
+It should also meet the needs of other Apple devices such as the iPad.
 We also consider apps that offer both Windows and Mac versions.

-Most of the iTunes alternatives listed below are paid, but have a free trial period or provide some features free of charge.
+Most of the software listed below are paid, but have a free trial period or provide some features free of charge.
 Thus, an app must offer the best value for the money if you decide to purchase a full version.

 Developed by iMobie, AnyTrans is a powerful data management program compatible with the entire range of Apple devices. iMobie focuses on developing iPhone, iPod, iPad data management and iOS content recovery software.
 Despite this fact, AnyTrans is available both for Mac and Windows.
 The app can also fully manage Android devices and cloud content.
 This makes AnyTrans a fantastic all-in-one solution for your data management needs.